top of page

 Darrell Collett

-Jan 273 min read
+3 min read

 When Christmas Feels Joyful Again - And Why That's OK

 Why it’s ok to feel Joy at Christmas For many people who live alongside the death of someone they love, there’s an unspoken rule that grief should hurt - especially at Christmas - like there’s an expectation that grief should be front and centre of your life, forever.
 But…over time…something quietly is taking place.
 You notice yourself laughing.
 You enjoy the taste of food.
 You feel present and more connected to life.
-You may even realise that your loved one is not at the f
+You may even realise that your loved one is not at the fo

 Darrell Collett

-Dec 21, 20254 min read
+4 min read

 The Tinsel Tangle and Rituals of Connection: What Christmas Can Teach Us About Strengthening Our Relationships